Updated: Mar 25

 7. Make a vision board to share your family's vision and goals!

 It's easy for the future to feel foggy, especially for young ones.
-So, bring your hopes and dreams into reality with vision boards!
+Bring your hopes and dreams into reality with vision boards!
 Come together as a family with paper, magazine clippings, or online print-offs to visualize each person's interests and goals.

 Once they're done, display everyone's boards in a place of honor, be it the fridge or framed on the wall!